isomerpages/imda-codesg/pages/digital-maker-projects/smart-home/all/remote-control-everything.md

 Remote Control Everything!
 Do you already have a micro:bit project you’d like to control from afar?<br>

 Partner up with a friend, or grab a spare micro:bit, to make a remote controlled project with 2 micro:bits.
 (Don’t grab a friend’s micro:bit.
-Be nice.).<br>
+Be nice.)<br>

 <a href="https://tinkercademy.com/tutorials/remote-control-everything/" target="_blank">Go to tutorial</a>